tedhagos/tedhagos.github.com/_posts/2008-2-12-osx-cheatsheet.md

 layout: post
 title: OSX Cheatsheet

+excerpt: This is a growing list of things I do on OSX.
+They are on the list because I can't memorize them and they are not always easy to find *Googling*.
+These cheats range from networking to more elaborate setups

 description: php setup on mac. ripping audio and video. dev environment. shell hacks. terminal hacks. mac admin.

 categories: